Resources for Roanoke Students

-International student services are provided remotely for VT students with a Blacksburg-campus I-20 or DS-2019 form.
-Students may arrange one-on-one Skype sessions with immigration advisors as needed, or advisors may provide information sessions and/or one-on-one meetings in Roanoke if arranged in advance and at least 5 students need information/services at one time.
-Contact firstname.lastname@example.org or 540-231-8486 to organize a meeting.
+International student services are provided remotely by the Cranwell International Center for VT students with a Blacksburg-campus I-20 or DS-2019 form.
+Students may arrange one-on-one Zoom sessions with immigration advisors as needed, or advisors may provide information sessions and/or one-on-one meetings in Roanoke if arranged in advance.
+Contact firstname.lastname@example.org or 540-231-6527 to request a meeting.

 Professional Development Workshops

-Professional development workshops are provided through the Graduate School and take place in the Graduate Life Center or at other Blacksburg campus locations.
-If five or more Roanoke-based students request a session and identify a date and time, Graduate School staff will provide the session in Roanoke.
-Some programs may also be webcast.
+Some professional development workshops are provided through the Graduate School in the Graduate Life Center, or at other Blacksburg campus locations.
+If five or more Roanoke-based students request a session and identify a date and time, Graduate School staff will provide the session in Roanoke, or virtually but at the convenience of Roanoke-based students.
 Find a list of programs in the GLC weekly newsletter or reach out directly to email@example.com to request webcasting or in-person delivery in Roanoke.

 Career and Professional Development

 Career and Professional Development at Virginia Tech offers guidance and skill development opportunities to all VT students.
-All students are welcome to visit during office hours in Blacksburg to use the Career Resource Center, to take full advantage of the website, and to seek advising with.
-They provide one-on-one or group presentations on a variety of topics including career fair preparation, resume, CV, and cover letters, job search, and job offer evaluations.
-Examples of events they have conducted in the past are Dining Etiquette and Interviewing Skills.
+All students are welcome to visit during office hours in Blacksburg to use the Career Resource Center, to take full advantage of the website, and to seek assistance from CPD professionals.
+In addition to individual consultations, CPD provides workshops on a variety of topics, including career fair preparation, resume, CV, and cover letters, job search, and job offer evaluations.

 Writing Center Services